 Las Galeras Peninsula De Samana, Dominican Republic Travel Guide

-Las Galeras offers thrilling ways to explore its stunning natural environment, from tranquil waters to rugged trails.
+Las Galeras offers thrilling ways to discover its stunning natural environment, from tranquil waters to rugged trails.

-La Playita Loop: An easy, flat walk from Las Galeras village to La Playita beach, suitable for all ages (Approx. 1-2 km round trip).
+La Playita Loop: An easy, flat walk from Las Galeras village to La Playita beach, suitable for all ages (Approx. 1-2 km round-trip journey).

 Hike to Playa Madame & Playa Frontón: Navigates through dense vegetation and over rocky terrain (Approx. 3-5 km each way).